April 1, 2025

 • The brand deal might preclude you from pushing your own products or memberships, but in theory that could yield even more money.

 It's entirely possible a channel with 1 million subscribers can make less money than a smaller channel with half those subscribers.
-Even if views are consistent, a channel reviewing music releases might not have the same opportunities as a channel gives in-depth editing tutorials, and can sell both editing classes and sponsorships for editing software.
+Even if views are consistent, a channel reviewing music releases might not have the same opportunities as a channel that gives in-depth editing tutorials, and can sell both editing classes and sponsorships for editing software.
+This highlights why subscriber count alone doesn't determine how much YouTubers make.

 Thomas Frank, a productivity YouTuber who started covering the note-taking app Notion, has the best of both worlds.
 He has nearly 3 million subscribers and makes over $100,000 many months selling his own Notion templates.